 How Will I Be Billed?

-If applicable, an initial payment will be payable immediately at the time of application, or on the date as specified in our offer to you (for example 14 days after sign up if Free Trial Period is offered) and thereafter the monthly fee for the amount of £19.99 will be payable on the same day of each month as per the original billing.
+If applicable, an initial payment will be payable immediately at the time of application, or on the date as specified in our offer to you (for example 3 days after sign up if Free Trial Period is offered) and thereafter a subscription fee will be payable at the frequency quoted in the site footer.

 How Do I Cancel My Account?